greninger-lab/revica-strm/README.md

 ## Installation

-1. download the latest `revica-strm` run script by running this command:
+1. download the latest `revica-strm` run script and make it executable by running this command:
 ```
 wget https://raw.githubusercontent.com/greninger-lab/revica-strm/refs/heads/main/revica-strm
+chmod +x revica-strm
 ```

 For convenience, it's recommended to move this file to somewhere in your `$PATH`, so you can run it from other directories via `revica-strm`.
 Otherwise, you'll have to run it with `./revica-strm`, or the absolute path to the file.